 How to nominate a scientist

-TWAS 2017 Prizes nominations can now be submitted online by clicking on the “Apply Now” link at the bottom of this page.
+TWAS 2017 Prizes nominations can only be submitted electronically through the on-line platform by clicking on the “Nominate Now” link at the bottom of this page.

 The deadline for receiving nominations is 31 March, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.